 In Australia, the Observance of Tamil New Year is usually marked by get-togethers and community celebrations within the Tamil diaspora.
 Events can include cultural music and dance performances, meals featuring traditional Tamil cuisine, and religious activities.
 It is a day for Tamil Australians to rekindle their social links and strengthen their community spirit.
 Tamil New Year typically occurs in mid-April following the southern hemisphere's vernal equinox, aligning with the commencement of the traditional Tamil solar calendar, but the specific dates can vary slightly from year to year based upon the astronomical calculations.

-Facts about Tamil New Year
+Top 7 Facts for 2026 Tamil New Year in Australia

 In the News and Trending in Australia for Tamil New Year